g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 ## Note on data

-People [struggled with the DWP][struggle] to get these figures published.
+People [struggled with the Department for Work and Pensions][struggle] to get these figures published.
 This is sometimes read as an admission of guilt.
-But given how naively the 2,380 figure was received, it is hard to blame them for their cowardly reticence.
+But given how naively the 2,380 figure was received, it is hard to blame them for their cowardly reluctance.

+This doesn't cover the burden of life lost to admin and the distress caused to those who didn't die after it.

 ## Blaming mortals for mortality